cs6110/2019sp-web/src/syllabus.md

 You can also ask questions---about lectures, homework, or anything else---on Slack.
 The #pl channel is for this kind of discussion.
 The course staff will respond as quickly as possible.

 If you can answer a question yourself, please do!
 But be careful not to post answers---if you're not sure whether something is OK to post, contact the course staff privately.
-You can do that by sending a **direct message** in Slack to Adrian, Steffen, and Daniel.
+You can do that by sending a **direct message** in Slack to Adrian **and** Andrew.

 A good post asks a specific question.
 Here are some examples of bad Slack posts: